This post may contain affiliate links. Please read our disclosure policy.

 For those indulgent spring cravings, we've been loving sourdough carrot cake and strawberry cake.
 But since we can't eat cake every day (or can we?), I've been whipping up this simple carrot cake overnight oats recipe instead.

 In just a few minutes, I whip up a few jars and pop them in the fridge.
-Then, I’m back outside to get my hands in the dirt or enjoy our local beaches.
+Then, in the morning, it’s ready to eat!

 Why You’ll Love This Recipe